List of tallest buildings in George Town, Penang

-George Town, which encompasses the entirety of Penang Island, is the second largest city in Malaysia and forms the heart of Greater Penang, the country's second most populous metropolitan area.
-In addition to the city centre's UNESCO World Heritage Site status thanks to its unique architectural and cultural townscape without parallel anywhere in East and Southeast Asia', skyscrapers and high-rises co-exist, sometimes side-by-side, with the heritage buildings.
+George Town, which encompasses the entirety of Penang Island and the surrounding islets, is the capital city of Penang and the core of the George Town Conurbation, Malaysia's second largest metropolitan area.
 Due to the shortage of land that is inherent in island cities, high-rise buildings have been springing up all over George Town.
-It is estimated that, as of 2016, over 680 completed high-rises and skyscrapers currently stand throughout the city.
+According to the Council on Tall Buildings and Urban Habitat (CTBUH), George Town has at least 38 skyscrapers exceeding 150 m in height as of 2024, the second most in Malaysia after Kuala Lumpur.

 Penang's first skyscraper remains the tallest within the state to this day.
-Completed in 1986, the KOMTAR Tower was originally 232 m tall.
+Completed in 1986, the Komtar Tower was originally 232 m tall.
 It now houses the offices of the Penang state government, including that of the Chief Minister of Penang.
 Extensions on the roof of the skyscraper during refurbishments between 2016 and 2018 increased its height to 249 m.

 This is a list of the tallest buildings within George Town which are ranked according to the height and number of floors of each structure.

-Tallest buildings
+Completed buildings

-The Council on Tall Buildings and Urban Habitat defines a skyscraper as "a multi-story building whose architectural height is at least ".
-The structure's height includes spires and architectural details but does not include its antenna masts.

-The following are some of the tallest skyscrapers and high-rises within George Town which are above 150 metres tall and consist of more than 35 storeys.
+This list ranks completed and topped-out buildings in George Town that stand at least 150 m tall, based on standard height measurement which includes spires and architectural details, but excludes antenna masts.
+An equal sign (=) following a rank indicates the same height between two or more buildings.
+An approximation sign (≈) indicates an estimated height measurement from the Council on Tall Buildings and Urban Habitat (CTBUH).
+The "Year" column indicates the year in which a building was or will be completed.